eternia16/Bulk-Crap-Uninstaller/README.md

 ## Features
 * Translated to French, Polish, Slovene, Czech, English, German, Russian.
 More coming!
-* Detect and quietly Windows Store apps
+* Detect and quietly uninstall Windows Store apps
 * Detect and quietly uninstall Steam Apps
 * Uninstall multiple items at once to speed up the process (with collision prevention)
 * Uninstall any number of applications in a single batch